MSc in Data Analytics

 Assessment

 The course will be assessed with a blend of project work and exams.
 This varies between modules but typically assessment is 50% continuous assessment and 50% exam.
-Please note that in some instances exams may take place in the daytime, evenings and at weekends.
+Please note that in some instances exams may take place in the daytime, evenings or at weekends.

 The online MSc in Data Analytics is a 2-year 90-ECTS course.